-Your doctor has recommended that you have an oral glucose tolerance test to assess your growth hormone levels.
+Your doctor has recommended that you have an arginine stimulation test to assess if your body is producing enough growth hormone.

 Growth hormone is one of the hormones produced by the pituitary gland.
 Growth hormone is responsible for controlling growth and metabolism in childhood.
 It is also produced in adulthood and has a role in maintaining muscle and bone mass, and body fat composition.
 It can also have effects on energy levels, memory and general feeling of well-being.